plankanban/planka-docs/docs/configuration/logging.md

 - `./logs/` refers to the **host** machine.
 - `/app/logs/` refers to the **container**.

-This will create a `logs` directory next to your `docker-compose.yml` and map it to Planka's internal logging folder.
+This will create a `logs` directory next to your `docker-compose.yml` and map it to PLANKA's internal logging folder.

 > **Tip:** If logs aren't appearing, check file and folder permissions.
 You may need to `chown` or `chmod` the host directory appropriately.